Biclustering random matrix partitions with an application to classification of forensic body fluids: Statistical inference with the Cut-Model

 \section{Statistical inference with the Cut-Model}

+In a forensic setting, data from a crime scene should not influence our model for the training data, so the unlabeled profile should not inform the biclustering of the training data.
+Bayesian inference makes a joint analysis and will not satisfy this condition.
+Our Bayesian analysis will be useful for general classification tasks, but we have to modify the inference to satisfy this extra condition.
+There is a second reason to consider an alternative inference framework.
+As noted in Section~\ref{sec:data_obs_model}, the training and test data are gathered under different conditions (``laboratory'' and ``casework-like''), so we have two data sets with shared parameters and similar but distinct observation models.

-As noted in Section~\ref{sec:data_obs_model}, the training and test data are gathered under different conditions (``laboratory'' and ``casework-like'').
-This motivates a second inference framework called Cut-Model inference \citep{liu_modularization_2009, Plummer2015CutsModels}.
-The Cut-Model inference was developed as a robust variant of Bayesian inference. \cite{carmona_semi-modular_2020} show that it is a coherent belief update in the sense of \cite{bissiri_general_2016}.
-Cut-Models, which resemble Transfer Learning and the Power Prior (see \cite{Carvalho21} and references therein), are relevant when we have two data sets with shared parameters and similar but possibly distinct observation models.
-The straightforward Bayesian approach would be model elaboration.
-However, since we have a clear overall loss (predictive performance on the test data), a strategy that varies and selects the inference procedure \citep{jacob_better_2017} may be a principled alternative.
-In a Cut-Model setting, we regard the model that we developed for the labeled training data as potentially misspecified for the unlabeled test data, and we stop the test data from informing the parameters of the labeled data.
+This motivates a robust variant of Bayesian inference called Cut-Model inference \citep{liu_modularization_2009, Plummer2015CutsModels}, a coherent belief update \citep{carmona_semi-modular_2020} in the sense of \cite{bissiri_general_2016}.
+We regard the model that we developed for the labeled training data as potentially misspecified for the unlabeled test data, and we stop the test data from informing the parameters of the labeled data.

-As \cite{Plummer2015CutsModels} points out, Cut-Model inference is a kind of Bayesian Multiple Imputation with two stages.
-In the ``imputation stage'', we sample the posterior for the subtype-clustering $Q|\X_\T$, $Q\in \Xi^{\, *}_{\T}$ of labeled profiles using only labeled data $(y_i,x_i)_{i\in \T}$.
-In the ``analysis stage'', we sample $R|\X, Q$, the posterior for all profile-subtypes conditioned on the subtype assignment $Q$ of the labeled data.
-This two-stage setup stops the unlabeled profiles from informing the subtype-grouping of the labeled profiles.
-When unlabeled profiles come from a sample population, which differs from the sample population of labeled profiles, this may improve calibration.
+Cut-Model inference is a kind of Bayesian Multiple Imputation with two stages \citep{Plummer2015CutsModels}.
+Let $Q\in \Xi^{\, *}_{\T}$ be a joint partition of the labeled training profiles.
+At the ``imputation stage'' we sample the posterior for $Q|\X_\T$ using only the training data.
+At the ``analysis stage'', we sample $R|\X, Q$, the posterior for the joint partition of all profiles, but conditioned on the subtype assignment $Q$, so unlabeled profiles can be added to row-clusters of labeled profiles, or placed in new row clusters, but labeled profiles cannot change row cluster.
+This two-stage setup stops unlabeled profiles from informing the subtype-grouping of the labeled profiles.